Insights Employment & Immigration Law – what’s on the horizon?

 Key legislation

-The Labour government’s Employment Rights Bill will implement 28 employment law reforms, including:
+The Labour government’s Employment Rights Bill (ERB) will implement 28 employment law reforms, including:

 • establishing day-one rights for unfair dismissal (subject to a new statutory probationary period), as well as for paternity, parental and bereavement leave;